allthingslinux/code-of-conduct/README.md

 ### 1.2.
 Mutual Respect
 Our server prioritizes respect for each other above all else.

 Maintain a respectful and humble attitude in all interactions.
 Avoid displaying unwarranted arrogance or belittling others.
 Any form of discrimination towards other members based on their unique characteristics is strictly prohibited.
 Unique characteristics are, but not limited to; race, age, gender, sexual orientation, and religion.

 Threats, regardless if it is direct, indirect, or implied, will not be tolerated.
-Promoting, supporting, or glorifying extremism, violent incidents and acts, or conspiracy theories that incite violence towards others, is also prohibited.
+Conspiracy theories are also prohibited.

 Members should also avoid disparaging others on the basis of their choices, be it their choice of operating system, desktop environment, or other interests outside the main topics of the server.
 While friendly rivalry and banter can be elements of online communities, we don't welcome deliberate and obnoxious elitism.
 Respect for each other's preferences and diversity is a cardinal rule in our server.